 What are Community Information, Outreach, and Referral Services?

-These services connect people with intellectual and developmental disabilities and their families to the information, skills, and supports they need to live and participate in the community.
+Community Information, Outreach and Referral programs support people with intellectual and developmental disabilities and their families to access the information, skills, and supports they need to live and participate in the community.

 - Information about intellectual and developmental disabilities

 - Outreach to communities about services and supports

 - Referral to a range of services, providers, and resources

 Services are provided by organizations that are closely connected to the communities they serve.
 These communities include:

 - People with developmental disabilities, their families, and their caregivers